flexera-public/policy_templates/cost/aws/instance_cloudwatch_utilization/README.md

 This policy has the following input parameters required when launching the policy.

-- *Email addresses of the recipients you wish to notify*
+- *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created
-- A list of email addresses to notify- *Average used memory percentage*
+- *Average used memory percentage* - Set to -1 to ignore memory utilization
-- Utilization below this percentage will raise an incident to tag the instance.
-Providing -1 will turn off this metric for consideration.
-- *Average used CPU percentage* - Utilization below this percentage will raise an incident to tag the instance.
-Providing -1 will turn off this metric for consideration.
+- *Average used CPU percentage* - Set to -1 to ignore CPU utilization
-- *Exclusion Tag Key* - An AWS-native instance tag to ignore instances that you don't want to consider for downsizing.
-Only supply the tag key
+- *Exclusion Tag Key:Value* - Cloud native tag key to ignore instances.
+Format: Key:Value

 ## Required Permissions